OpenMetabase

 Authentication Methods

 Before connection execute the GetVerifierCode operation to get the data block the client must sign with the digital signature.
 In the tCreds.verifier.signature field specify the signed data, and in the tCreds.verifier.cookie field specify the random number that will also be obtained as the result of executing the GetVerifierCode operation.
 In the tCreds.verifier.user field specify the user who connects to the repository.
-This user may be not available in the repository DBMS or in the security manager.
+This user may be unavailable in the repository DBMS or in the security manager.

 Monitoring Events